An Official Website of the Commonwealth of Kentucky

 Signed fishing and hunting reciprocal agreements:

-These maps are intended to show the bodies of water that are affected and specifically show how the state line crosses these bodies of water.
+These maps are intended to show the bodies of water affected and to specifically show how the state line crosses them.
 Click a map to download and print.

 Anglers must obey the regulations of the state in which they are licensed unless they are fishing from the bank.
 Bank anglers, regardless of which state's license they hold, must abide by the regulations of the state in which they are fishing.